hanoconnor/data-sql/README.md

 # CFG Data & SQL: Useful Resource Links Repo
 Useful resource links to supplement the CFG Data & SQL course.
+I have curated this list of useful resource links during my time as a Lead Instructor teaching the course.
+I decided to save the list to a repo, so students can continue to have access to them following completion of the course and for fellow CFG instructors to use.

 <h2>Session 1: Introduction to SQL & Data Science</h2>